Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy? These are your best options with low or no height limits!

 The Best Rides at Magic Kingdom (and Activities) With Low Height Requirements:

-The Magic Kingdom is a must visit during any Walt Disney World trip……hello, it's the classic.
-From the Castle to the characters…..you'll see every Disney dream come true inside this park.
-I'd suggest planning a full time or two if you can for Magic Kingdom and definitely set aside some time for a fun character dining (Cinderella's Royal Table and Crystal Palace are both a ton of fun) plus time to walk around and really explore.
+The Magic Kingdom is a must visit during any Walt Disney World trip……hello, it’s the classic.
+From the Castle to the characters…..you’ll see every Disney dream come true inside this park.
+I’d suggest planning a full day or two if you can for Magic Kingdom and definitely set aside some time for a fun character dining (Cinderella’s Royal Table and Crystal Palace are both super popular and with good reason ) plus time to walk around and really explore.

 For reference: I've added * to the rides and activities we DON'T have at Disneyland, those are always a priority to us